Grocery Shopping Tips During Corona: Our Top 8 Questions

 I just bought some packets of rice and quinoa.
 Bulgur, millet and couscous are also good, satiating side dishes.
 Perhaps one positive thing that can come from the quarantine is it will open up new cooking and taste experiences for us.

-In principle, corona viruses can reach surfaces through direct sneezing or coughing of an infected person and survive there for a while.
+In principle, coronaviruses can reach surfaces through direct sneezing or coughing of an infected person and survive there for a while.
 This applies to cash as well as to card terminals and shopping cart handle.

-Therefore a smear infection could theoretically be possible if someone coughs on a banknote and then someone else touches it and then their face soon afterwards.
+Therefore a smear infection could theoretically be possible if someone coughs on a banknote and then someone else touches it and then their face soon afterward.
 It is therefore important to keep your hands away from your face when shopping and to wash your hands thoroughly with soap and warm water immediately after returning home.

 8. How safe is it to order food for delivery?

-As in many other cases, there is not a one hundred percent certainty you won’t get sick from delivery food.
+As in many other cases, there is not a 100% certainty you won’t get sick from delivery food.
 I would advise against ordering cold dishes with raw ingredients, such as salads or sushi.
 On the other hand, the risk is not particularly high with heated and cooked dishes.
 Make sure that you stay within six feet of the delivery person, having them place the food outside of your door instead of a direct hand-off.
 After unpacking and before the meal, the same advice you’ve heard over and over again applies: wash your hands!